-Nobody can provide an exact picture of 2023 but we can still anticipate some of the items that will determine what to expect of the real estate market in Toronto next year:
+Nobody can provide an exact picture of 2023 but we can still anticipate some of the items that will determine what to expect of the real estate market in Toronto in 2023:

 - Although another small increase in the interest rate might happen, the worst is behind us as the peak of the hike has passed.
 There are signs that show the system and Canada will be able to remain resilient while inflation comes under control.